loopnlearn/loopbuildscripts/README.md

 2. Copy/Paste selected code into terminal (use copy icon, bottom right):
 3. Hit Enter and follow prompts

-#### loopbuildscripts - other branches

-Each command below uses an export command to select the dev branch from loopbuildscripts.
-If you are looking at this README file from another branch, modify the export command to the branch of interest.

-Note that the export sets an enviroment variable that remains set (and used) in that terminal until it it cleared.
-Starting a new terminal clears all environment variables.

 #### Scripts included in BuildSelectScript.sh

 Use these commands to run a script directly instead of using the **BuildSelectScript.sh** menu.